 Smartpens record lectures while you take notes.
 Students can listen to recorded lectures and go back to what was spoken when they wrote notes.
-Disability Services has a limited number of these pens for students to try out.
+Accessibility Resources has a limited number of these pens for students to try out.

 Inspiration is software that helps people: organize thoughts and ideas, brainstorm and visualize ideas with maps and diagrams, make sense of complex concepts and projects, build critical thinking and reasoning skills, organize for studying, and build study skills and note taking skills.